Prasuna-Vempati/Bharath_intern/README.md

 # Bharath_intern
-about intern and results of task attached
+It's about tasks given in Bharathintern.
+For which we need to submit the code of tasks.
+Here are the results attached respectively.